-4. Make sure that if you created your own template, you resized the PPT slide BEFORE you added any text or images.
-This will prevent pixilating when the poster is printed.
+- If you created your own template, make sure you resize the PPT slide BEFORE adding any text or images.
+This will prevent pixelation when the poster is printed.

-5. Print your slide on an 8 1/2" X 11" sheet of paper to make sure that everything is proportional and correct.
+- Print a copy of your poster on an 8 1/2" X 11" sheet of paper to make sure everything is proportional and correct.

-6. Have someone read your poster to double-check all spelling and grammar.
-Once your poster is printed in large size, mistakes will be very noticeable.
+- Have someone read over your poster to double-check all spelling and grammar.
+Once your poster is printed in a large size, mistakes will be very noticeable.